SciBorgs/SciGuides/docs/projects/basic-subsystems/DifferentialDrive.md

 ```java
     field2d.setRobotPose(pose());
 ```
 ## Seeing the result

 Start by launching sim and opening up NetworkTables.
 Use the [sim gui guide](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/simulation-gui.html) to help you navigate around.

 To see our `Field2d` widget, go to NetworkTables, then SmartDashboard, and click "field".

 Next, to see our logged data, click NetworkTables and the first option.
 You should see something similar to the image below.

 ![drive NT](https://github.com/user-attachments/assets/2be285f4-a3ea-40f5-bdf7-e9bb661f44ba)

 Since our driver port is 1, make sure your joystick is also on the same port value in sim or else it will not get any inputs.

 Lastly, to control the differential drive properly, the joystick will require to have 6 total `axis` as shown below.
 You can add more and change the bindings by going to `DS` then clicking on the settings of which ever keyboard you are using.

 ![drive joystick](https://github.com/user-attachments/assets/a6624ad8-f944-4e62-bc4d-a29eda974891)

-## Unit Testing & System Checks

-Coming soon!